Sam-1806/CLEAR-/README.md

 The application uses the facebook/bart-large-cnn model from Hugging Face's transformers library to summarize the contract text.

 Content Classification
-The typeform/distilbert-base-uncased-mnli model is used for zero-shot classification of contract clauses.
+The typeform/distilbert-base-uncased-mnli model is used for zero-  ot classification of contract clauses.

 Deviation Detection
 Semantic similarity is calculated using the sentence-transformers library with the paraphrase-MiniLM-L6-v2 model.